jordzino/pipe-dreamer/README.md

 Modifier (Retro Console): The game uses a limited color palette, and fantasy-console-style UI like the 'leak pressure meter'.

 How to Play:
-1. Open the`PipeDreamer.html` file in a web browser of your choice.
+1. Open the `index.html` file in a web browser of your choice.
 Google Chrome is recommended.
 2. Play through the story, and try different choices for alternate endings.

 If I had more time: